-C. The general rule - the authorities of the Contracting Party of the habitual residence of the
+C. The general rule - the authorities of the Contracting Party of the habitual residence of the adult

-- Connecting factor: the habitual residence of the adult / new habitual residence of the adult - Primary jurisdiction - Free scope of jurisdiction: unlimited subject matter jurisdiction, unlimited extraterritorial effect, unlimited temporal effect - > This jurisdiction can be delegated to competent authorities of a State listed under Article 8(2) - COMMUNICATION/CO-OPERATION requirements: - ✓ Communication recommended in case of change of habitual residence of the adult (Art.
-5(2)) - ✓ Communication required if measures have been taken or are to be taken in another State under Article 7 - ✓ Communication recommended if urgent or temporaryl measures have been taken or are to be taken in another State under Article 10 or 11 - Co_operation required in case of use of the transfer mechanism ef under Article 8 - 4.12 The main rule of jurisdiction under the 2000 Convention is that measures of protection should be taken by the competent authorities of the Contracting Party of the habitual residence of the adult.163 - (a) The meaning of "habitual residence" - 4.13 Habitual residence is not defined under any of the HCCH Conventions which make use of the concept and the 2000 Convention is no exception.
+4.12 The main rule of jurisdiction under the 2000 Convention is that measures of protection should be taken by the competent authorities of the Contracting Party of the habitual residence of the adult.158

+(a) The meaning of "habitual residence"

+- 4.13 Habitual residence is not defined under any of the HCCH Conventions which make use of the concept and the 2000 Convention is no exception.
 The interpretation of the concept of habitual residence has been left intentionally open, as providing a concrete definition in one Convention could cause interpretational doubts in the numerous other Conventions in which the term is used.
 Therefore, habitual residence is to be understood as an autonomous concept and should be interpreted in light of the objectives of the Convention in which it is used, in this case the 2000 Convention.
-Habitual residence should be determined by the relevant competent authorities in each case on the basis of factual elements.164 - 4.14 The concept and interpretation of habitual residence is elaborated upon in more detail in Chapter 13 of this Handbook. - (b) What happens when the "habitual residence" of the adult changes? - 4.15 Since jurisdiction follows the habitual residence of the adult, if the habitual residence of the adult changes to another Contracting Party, the competent authorities of the new habitual residence will have primary jurisdiction.
-165 This change may be, depending on the circumstances, instantaneous or may occur after a certain lapse of time.
-Depending on the particular circumstances, the relocation of the adult to another State Contracting Party may result in their acquisition of a new habitual residence.
-Either way, this is a question of fact which will be assessed by the competent authorities called upon to make a decision on this matter.
-166 The competent authority seised is the only one that has to determine the habitual residence of the adult and whether it has jurisdiction under the Convention.
-162 This will be determined based on the facts presented by the parties.
-In case of a change of habitual residence, the competent authority seised could consult, if necessary, the competent authorities of the former State of habitual residence, to obtain information relevant to determining whether they have jurisdiction under Article 5(2), whether the former competent authority is also seised and would continue to exercise jurisdiction under other grounds (e.g., Art.
-7) or if it would be appropriate to request a transfer of jurisdiction under Article 8.168
+Habitual residence should be determined by the relevant competent authorities in each case on the basis of factual elements.159 - 4.14 The concept and interpretation of habitual residence is elaborated upon in more detail in Chapter 13 of this Handbook. - (b) What happens when the "habitual residence" of the adult changes? - 4.15 Since jurisdiction follows the habitual residence of the adult, if the habitual residence of the adult changes to another Contracting Party, the competent authorities of the new habitual residence will have primary jurisdiction.160 This change may be, depending on the circumstances, instantaneous or may occur after a certain lapse of time.
+Depending on the particular circumstances, the relocation of the adult to another State may result in their acquisition of a new habitual residence.
+Either way, this is a question of fact which will be assessed by the competent authorities called upon to make a decision on this matter.161 The competent authority seised is the only one that has to determine the habitual residence of the adult and whether it has jurisdiction under the Convention.162 This will be determined based on the facts presented by the parties.
+In case of a change of habitual residence, the competent authority seised could consult, if necessary, the competent authorities of the former State of habitual residence, to obtain information relevant to determining whether the former competent authority is also seised and would continue to exercise jurisdiction under other grounds (e.g., Art.
+7) or if it would be appropriate to request a transfer of jurisdiction under Article 8.163

-See C&R No 6 of the First Meeting of the SC (see path indicated in note 8).
+159 See C&R No 6 of the First Meeting of the SC (see path indicated in note 8).